Mixing pounding music with Greek tragedy

 With thanks to: Paul Burns and Dance Xchange

 A huge thanks to all those who pledged their support via our Kickstarter campaign to help us take The Furies, A Journey Round My Skull and Lady GoGo Goch to Edinburgh Fringe 2014.
 We really couldn’t have done it without your generosity.
-In particularly we’d like to thank… Peter Flew, Katy Covell, Charlotte Winteringham, Luke-Matthew Iveson Allegra Galvin, Thomas Wildish, Rebecca Thomas, Thomas Ayres, Jess Mackinnon, Ruth Davies, David Ayres, Mike Knowlden, Paul Burns, Mike Knowlden, Mike Tweddle, Jo Hunter, Ridhi Kalaria, Phill Ward, Paul Fox, Beth Rowley, Keith Dodds, Derek Nisbet, Martin Sutherland, Pete Staves, Graeme Rose, Jess Winteringham, Lizzie Moran, Rodrigo Viterbo, Kaye Winwood, Mike Kaloski-Naylor, Alison V, Omar Rafiqi, Guy Undrill, Harry Winteringham.
+In particularly we’d like to thank… Peter Flew, Katy Covell, Charlotte Winteringham, Luke-Matthew Iveson Allegra Galvin, Thomas Wildish, Rebecca Thomas, Thomas Ayres, Jess M, Ruth Davies, David Ayres, Mike Knowlden, Paul Burns, Mike Knowlden, Mike Tweddle, Jo Hunter, Ridhi Kalaria, Phill Ward, Paul Fox, Beth Rowley, Keith Dodds, Derek Nisbet, Martin Sutherland, Pete Staves, Graeme Rose, Jess Winteringham, Lizzie Moran, Rodrigo Viterbo, Kaye Winwood, Mike Kaloski-Naylor, Alison V, Omar Rafiqi, Guy Undrill, Harry Winteringham.